Global production landscape a result of market competition, international division of labor

 The global realignment of production capacity driven by market forces will continue to progress despite setbacks.
 In recent years, some countries have pursued "decoupling" and implemented measures such as "small yard, high fence," "friend-shoring," and "capacity backup" for political purposes.
 These actions have resulted in excessive duplication of production and global overcapacity.
 Such anti-globalization actions that exclude competition and violate the principles of market economy, have raised global production costs, reduced economic efficiency, and harmed the welfare of global consumers and the interests of related industries.

-Faced with the continued growth and development of China's manufacturing industry, the correct and positive approach should be to engage in open and fair competition with Chinese companies, while also seeking opportunities for cooperation and mutual progress, rather than hiding behind the high walls of trade protectionism and nationalism, and firing off cold accusations of "overcapacity."
+Faced with the continued growth and development of China's manufacturing industry, the correct and positive approach should be to engage in open and fair competition with Chinese companies, while also seeking opportunities for cooperation and mutual progress.

 Openness brings progress, while seclusion leads to backwardness.
 This is an important lesson that China has learned from its history over the past two centuries, and it will continue to be tested in the new century.